SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    For example, the callback in a network I/O function is called when the I/O completes, after the enqueue-operation function returns.

-..
-By default, a closure can be called at any time.

-.. @noescape is a tighter API contract: that the closure isn't called after the function returns.

-..
-Using @noescape lets you omit ``self`` and it lets the compiler optimize more

 .. _Closures_Autoclosures: